videos13606-cell/file-integrity-checker/README.md

 **Step 4:** Let's check if everything is okay.
 Type:
 > `./integrity-check check test.txt`
 **Expected result:** `Status: Unmodified`
-*(Comment: Makes sense!
-Nobody touched the file, so the hash matches the one we saved in Step 3).*
+Makes sense!
+Nobody touched the file, so the hash matches the one we saved in Step 3

 **Step 5: Time to "hack" the file!**
 Open `test.txt` (for example, with Notepad), add just one extra letter or space, and save it.